ServiceNow - Update Tickets

 - Action name - The name of this Enforcement Action.
 The system sets a default name.
 You can change the name.

-- Configure Dynamic Values - Toggle on to enter a Dynamic Value statement.
+- Configure Dynamic Values (optional) - Toggle on to enter a Dynamic Value statement.
 See Creating Enforcement Action Dynamic Value Statements to learn more about Dynamic Value statement syntax.

 - Use stored credentials from ServiceNow adapter - Select this option to use the ServiceNow connected adapter credentials.